ilanschnell/bitarray/README.md

     copying whole bytes)
   * For the sake of writing readable code, we now require equal endianness for operations: `&`, `|`, `^`, `&=`, `|=`, `^=`
+  * This will be last release to still support Python 2.6 (which was retired in 2013).
+We do NOT plan to stop support for Python 2.7 anytime soon.

 *1.4.2* (2020-07-15):